kevindbaik/kevindbaik/README.md

 ### 🙋🏻‍♂️ Hello I'm Kevin!
 I'm a full stack software engineer with a background in behavior psychology.
 I love exploring new frameworks and learning about different approaches to software design.

-My goal is to continue growing as a developer, and to be better than I was yesterday.
+My goal is to be a little more knowledgeable and experienced developer than I was yesterday.

 - 🌱 I’m currently learning data structures + algorithms.
 - 📫 Contact: kevindbaik@gmail.com